-For someone just beginning their journey toward building a custom motorcycle, the choice of their first project bike is essential.
+For some riders just beginning their journey toward building a custom motorcycle, the choice of their first project bike is essential.

 Whatever the ultimate goal, the beginner should choose a project bike that is easy to work on, with widely available parts and expertise.